Luavis/kakaotalk/README.md

 ### Requirement ###

-Before you use this module, you have to make a KakaoTalk account first.
-Then, you have to find out 'duuid', 'sKey', and 'user\_id' for your KakaoTalk account.
+Before you use this module, you need a KakaoTalk account.
+Then, you have to find out 'duuid', 'sKey', and 'user_id' for your KakaoTalk account.
 If you need some help to extract those info from your accoun, see [this post](http://www.bpak.org/blog/2011/06/kakaotalk-bypassing-ssl-2/).
-When you prepared with this information, you need to specify these to module.
+When you prepared with this information, you need to specify these info to module.
 For example:

 	from kakaotalk import kakaotalk as kakao

-	kakao.duuid = ''
+	kakao.duuid = 'YOUR_DUUID'
-	kakao.sKey = ''
+	kakao.sKey = 'YOUR_SKEY'
-	kakao.user_id = ''
+	kakao.user_id = 'YOUR_USER_ID'

 ### After you prepared ###